isAdamBailey/portfolio-3/source/_posts/disclosing-disability.md

 more importantly it gave me a true-to-life window into some of what my son was experiencing.
 It allowed me to empathize and understand my son, and many others, in a way I never could before I saw it in myself.

-Better yet, it allowed me to prove that someone who was near suicide with anxiety and panic, and nearly losing jobs and family, could eventually be a productive member of society when the environment was set just right.
+Better yet, it allowed me to prove that someone who was nearly losing jobs and family, could eventually be a productive member of society when the environment was set just right.
 The loved ones in my life could be helped to understand, and not immediately come to the conclusion that I am a mean person or ill-willed.
 I was able to see my son in a shared light, and pay better attention to the world around us, and what might be causing discomfort.

 I am proud of my children for working so hard in a sometimes frightening and uncomfortable world of people who often cannot understand them.
 My son works harder that anyone I know, to learn so many things that come very natural to so many others.
 Both of my children are wonderful humans.
 And I am proud of myself for how far I have come, and from such seemingly dreadful depths of depression and overload / burnout.
-I am especially proud of my beautiful wife, who has to often be the one to balance all of us and keep herself together, while fighting school systems who have caused harm to our children, and advocating for my son in all ways possible.
+I am especially proud of my beautiful wife, who has to often be the one to balance all of us and keep herself together, while advocating for my son in all ways possible.
 We have done really, really well considering the mountains we've climbed as a family.

 If I am able to admit flaws in my mental wellness and be in control of it as much as possible, maybe others can too.